Pregnancy is magical — but let’s be honest, the bloating can be brutal!

-Pregnancy is beautiful, but let’s be honest – the bloating can be brutal!
-“Why do I feel like I swallowed a balloon?” is something nearly every expecting mom asks at some point.
+“Why do I feel like I swallowed a balloon?” is something nearly every expecting mom asks, especially during the second and third trimesters.

 1. Fennel Seeds (Saunf)